LIVECREATION OS® WORLD-MANUFACTURING SYSTEMEST. 2026 · PERTH, WESTERN AUSTRALIAWORLDS GENERATED: 4,000+POWERED BY CANONLOCK® IISYS v4.0

 Most AI roleplay tools are built around a single session.
 They start to fall apart at hour ten and are barely playable at hour fifty.
 The Ashfall Era doesn't, because the world isn't living in a chat history - it's living in a database.

-Mechanical truth in Postgres.
+Mechanical truth in a real database.
 Coins, inventory, NPCs, factions, locations, properties - all in real database rows.
 The narrator describes around the database; the database is what's true.
 By turn 500, your business ledger still balances and your apprentices still have the names you gave them.